 “Fast food workers are not just college students anymore,” she said.
 “They are adults with families.
 The minimum wage is not a living wage.”
 She also noted that the average American’s earning rose just 19 percent over the past few years while the elite class has risen nearly 65 percent.
 “There has been a long-term decline of income.”

-Page 2 of 2 - She also cited that racism is unfortunately still a major problem in the country, particularly Missouri where there were more than a hundred reported hate crimes and 67 of those were in Jackson City this past year.
+She also cited that racism is unfortunately still a major problem in the country, particularly Missouri where there were more than a hundred reported hate crimes and 67 of those were in Jackson City this past year.
 “We need to continually say no to hate.”

 Russell concluded by saying you don’t need a degree or high position to serve your community, but rather you “only need a heart filled of grace and a soul generated by love.”